s5gi/GuidesBackup/README.md

 # GuidesBackup
-A backup of my guides
+A backup of my guides incase my server is unreachable.